-After years living in Bangkok I've got quite an extensive list of things to in Bangkok.
+After years of living in Bangkok, I've got quite an extensive list of things to do in Bangkok.

-So wether you're here for holidays or you've been living here for a while, here are a list of things to in Bangkok that will keep you busy for a while.
+So whether you're here for holidays or you've been living here for a while, here is a list of things to in Bangkok that will keep you busy for a while.

 - Best Places to Visit in Bangkok